Iridium is committed to keeping space clean and serving as a leader for other organizations when it comes to being a responsible steward of space.

 Iridium is committed to complying with the SEC regulations regarding the reporting of the use of certain Conflict Minerals originating in the Democratic Republic of the Congo and adjoining countries into its end user products.

-Using the guidance provided by the Organization for Economic Cooperation and Development (OECD), Iridium is in the process of implementing a due diligence program to identify the source and chain of custody of 3TG minerals in our supply chain.
-Our due diligence program will include:
+Using the guidance provided by the Organization for Economic Cooperation and Development (OECD), Iridium has of implemented a due diligence program to identify the source and chain of custody of 3TG minerals in our supply chain.
+Our due diligence program includes:

 - Identifying and assessing risk in our supply chain.